 In 1957, this new centre, Warrawong, was established as a modern, purpose built Centre designed as a Holiday Home for up to ten children.
 Later, local children also attended for sessions of Kindergarten and long Day Care.
 During the sixties change again occurred as the Centre began to offer Emergency Care for families in crisis situations but the financial problems for the Kindergarten Graduates Association continued.

 In 1973 further changes took place and from then, to the time of the closure of Warrawong and sale of the property, many innovative programmes were developed on the site.
 Davey House was established in partnership with Maroondah Hospital as a Paediatric Outreach Programme and Sage Cottage operated alongside Warrawong as an Occasional Care and 3 year old programme.
 Warrawong was considered a leader in the development of Early Childhood Programmes.
 It was managed and run by interested community members, parents and Graduate Kindergarten Teachers.

 The decision to close and sell the property in 2003 was difficult for the Graduates' Association but through the Warrawong fund being established from the proceeds, within The Foundation of Graduates in Early Childhood Studies, it is hoped that the vision of the early Kindergarten Graduates will continue.
 The fund will be used to support training and professional development in the early childhood field in Victoria.

 Advisory Committees and Grants

 Two Advisory Committees have been established by the Association; one to advise the Trustees on the distribution of funds linked to Forest Hill and one to advise on the distribution of funds linked to Warrawong.
-The Trustees of The Foundation of Graduates in Early Childhood Studies will distribute money from both funds, this year.
+The Trustees of The Foundation of Graduates in Early Childhood Studies make distributions from both funds each year.